achimera/flogo/activity/webcam/README.md

 # webcam
 This activity provides your flogo application the ability to take pictures with a USB connected Webcam.
-It is mandatory to specify the device Id and the image resolution as width and height.
+It is mandatory to specify the device Id, the image resolution as width and height and the compression factor.
+The image has a png format.

+IMPORTANT
 This activity uses the GoCV package that provides a binding for the OpenCV 4 computer vision library.
 Based on the specific OS, you need to install OpenCV 4 on your system, otherwise the activity will throw an exception.